greetgo/greetgo.depinject/doc_eng/spec.md

 Connecting the bean to the bean container is done in two stages:
   1. Connecting a bean to a bean-config,
-  2. Connecting the bean-config to the besn container directly or through another bean-config.
+  2. Connecting the bean-config to the bean container directly or through another bean-config.

 Connecting a bean to a bean-config is done using [`@BeanScanner` annotation](#beanscanner-annotation).